Biden, New Running Mate Harris Kick Off White House Campaign - UrduPoint

 It also offers a chance to capture momentum in a campaign turned upside down by the coronavirus pandemic, which has largely confined the 77-year-old Biden to his home in Wilmington, Delaware.

+Several observers have hailed Biden's choice of Harris, noting that despite their clashes during the Primary race last year they appear to complement one another.

+"The character of our country is on the ballot this year and I'm honored to serve by @JoeBiden's side as we fight to rebuild our country back better," Harris tweeted Wednesday.

-Harris, a former California attorney general, is the first woman of color and first Indian American to be a presidential running mate, and personifies the diversity seen as key to building enthusiasm for the Democratic ticket.
+Harris, a former California attorney general, is the first woman of color and first Indian American to be a presidential running mate for a major US party, and personifies the diversity seen as key to building enthusiasm for the Democratic ticket.

+Black lawmakers and activists were largely thrilled with the pick, and the group Latino USA said Harris could help boost support for Biden among the influential constituency.

 Scheduled to appear with Biden in Wilmington at about 4:00 pm (2000 GMT), Harris will be perceived by many voters as a safe pick, a known quantity vetted during her time as a presidential candidate and tested on the campaign trail.

-She is also a fierce defender of efforts to end economic inequality and racial injustice -- in an election year marked by a historic reckoning on race.
+She is also a fierce advocate of economic equality and racial justice -- positions likely to resonate in an election year marked by a historic reckoning on race.

-She has valuable Capitol Hill experience and has shown her tenacity in holding Trump administration officials to account.
-And as California attorney general for six years Harris has run the largest statewide legal agency in America.
+She has valuable Capitol Hill experience, has shown her tenacity in holding Trump administration officials to account, and is considered a top-rate political communicator.

 Biden has made clear he believes Harris has the policy proficiency and the governing experience needed for the White House.